-The Basilica Palladiana or the Palazzo della Ragione was built in the 16th century and designed by the famous architect Andrea Palladio.
+The Basilica Palladiana or the Palazzo della Ragione was built in the 16th century and was designed by the famous architect Andrea Palladio.
 The massive structure is located on Piazza dei Signori which is the main square of Vicenza.
-Palladio was a noted architect from his era and built many famous buildings, villas and palaces in the city and in the surrounding region.
 There was an ancient clock tower from the earlier building which can still be seen today.
 After 6 years of renovation the Basilica was reopened in 2012 and now it often hosts art exhibitions.

 Loggia del Capitano